 Putting Theory into Practice

-Critical competencies will play an integral part in the professional development plans through the new education department moving into 2023.
-The Education Team is currently re-tooling our treasure trove of trainings and incorporating the Critical Competencies for Infant-Toddler Educators™ and The Growing Brain in preparation for the new year.
+Critical competencies will play an integral part in the professional development plans through the new education department through 2023.
+The Education Team at the end of last year focused on re-tooling its treasure trove of trainings and incorporating the Critical Competencies for Infant-Toddler Educators™ and The Growing Brain.
 We are making plans for in-house professional development, partnership trainings, and statewide access to the curriculum virtually.
-United 4 Children moves into a new facility in December, and we will have space for more in-person training options.
+United 4 Children moved into a new facility in December, and now has space for more in-person training options.
 Financial investments in virtual technology including a hybrid option are underway.

-The critical competencies tools are initially planned for the early educators we serve.
+The critical competencies tools are initially planned for the early educators United 4 Children serves.
 However, there is also a plan to develop resources for family education and support group engagement opportunities.
 So, the answer is yes!
 Families can and should take advantage of critical competencies in their interactions with their children and teacher engagement for planning on behalf of their children.
 Strength in partnership!

 When early childhood professionals, like Andrea, learn about the meaning behind behaviors and intracacies of early development, it transforms their practice.
 Explore our professional development opportunities that can help take your career to the next level.